money stress

 #1 - your prep: change your money mindset

-don't look at money as your goal, its part of the equation that helps you get to where you want to be. when you start looking at money as part of a bigger plan, it helps to put things in perspective of your greater goals. this makes the many minor sacrifices you may have to make, feel better as you progress towards the things that matter.
+money shouldn't be your end goal, its just part of the equation. build a productive money mindset. start looking at money as part of a bigger plan. it helps you focus on your end goals. the small sacrifices you may have to make feel easier to manage because you are working for the things that actually matter.

 #2- your play: sort your finances now, don't wait for…